-BACHELORS' HALL
+BACHELORS' HALL.

-On the -- of June 1843, I landed the second time on the wharf of York Fort, and betook myself to Bachelors' Hall, where Mr Grave, whom I met by the way, told me to take up my quarters.
-As I approached the door of the well-remembered house, the most tremendous uproar that ever was heard proceeded from within its dingy walls; so I jumped the paling that stood in front of the
+On the -- of June 1843, I landed the second time on the wharf of York Fort, and betook myself to Bachelors' Hall, where Mr H--, whom I met by the way, told me to take up my quarters.
+As I approached the door of the well-remembered house, the most tremendous uproar that ever was heard proceeded from within its dingy walls; so I jumped the paling that stood in front of the windows, and took a peep at the interior before introducing myself.

 The scene that met my eye was ludicrous in the extreme.
-Mounted on a chair, behind a bedroom door, stood my friend Crusty, with a large pail of water in his arms, which he raised cautiously to the top of the door, for the purpose of tilting it over upon two fellow-clerks who stood below, engaged in a wrestling match, little dreaming of the cataract that was soon to fall on their devoted heads; at the door of a room opposite stood the doctor, grinning from ear to ear at the thought of sending a thick stream of water in Crusty's face from a large syringe which he held in his hands; while near the stove sat the jolly skipper, looking as grave as possible under the circumstances.
+Mounted on a chair, behind a bedroom door, stood my friend C--, with a large pail of water in his arms, which he raised cautiously to the top of the door. for the purpose of tilting it over upon two fellow clerks who stood below, engaged in a wrestling match, little dreaming of the cataract that was soon to fall on their devoted heads.
+At the door of a room opposite stood the doctor, grinning from ear to ear at the thought of sending a thick stream of water in C--'s face from a large syringe which he held in his hands; while near the stove sat the jolly skipper, looking as grave as possible.

-The practical joke was just approaching to a climax The combatants neared the door when I looked in. behind which Crusty was ensconced.
-The pail was raised, and the syringe pointed, when the hall door opened, and Mr Grave walked in!
-The sudden change that ensued could not have been more rapidly effected had Mr Grave been a magician.
+The practical joke was just approaching to a climax when I looked in.
+The combatants neared the door behind which C-- was ensconced.
+The pail was raised, and the syringe pointed, when the hall door opened, and Mr H--- walked in!
+The sudden change that ensued could not have been more rapidly effected had Mr IIbeen a magician.
 The doctor thrust the syringe into his pocket, into which a great deal of the water escaped and dripped from the skirts of his coat as he walked slowly across the room and began to examine, with a wonderful degree of earnestness, the edge of an amputating knife that lay upon his dressing-table.
 The two wrestlers sprang with one accord into their own room, where they hid their flushed faces behind the door.
-Certain smothered sounds near the stove proclaimed the skipper to be revelling in an excruciating fit of suppressed laughter; while poor Crusty, who slipped his foot in rapidly descending from his chair, lay sprawling in an ocean of water, which he had upset upon himself in his fall.
+Certain smothered sounds near the stove proclaimed the skipper to be revelling in an excruciating fit of suppressed laughter; while poor C-, who slipped his foot in rapidly descending from his chair, lay sprawling in an ocean of water, which he had upset upon himself in his fall.

-Mr Grave merely went to Mr Wilson's room to ask a few questions, and then departed as if he had seen nothing; but a peculiar twist in the corners of his mouth, and a comical twinkle in his eye, shewed that, although he said nothing, he had a pretty good guess that his "young men" had been engaged in mischief!
+Mr H-- merely went to Mr W--'s room to ask a few questions, and then departed as if he had seen nothing; but a peculiar twist in the corners of his mouth, and a comical twinkle in his eye, showed that, although he said nothing, yet he had a pretty good guess that his "young men" had been engaged in mischief.